 This is the part of the DEHP story that most consumer articles don't cover, and it's the part the NTPNational Toxicology Program — a US federal interagency program that evaluates chemicals for potential health effects. flagged with the highest concern.
 Neonatal intensive care units run on PVC.
 IV lines, feeding tubes, endotracheal tubes, ECMOExtracorporeal membrane oxygenation — a life-support system that pumps blood through an external oxygenator.
 Used for critically ill newborns with heart or lung failure.
 The circuit requires extensive PVC tubing. circuits, blood transfusion bags — all flexible PVC, all containing DEHP, all in continuous contact with fluids that go directly into the bloodstream of a newborn.

 Fifty-four neonates across two level III NICUs were enrolled in the first study to measure what that meant.
 Researchers categorised each infant by device intensity — low, medium, or high — based on how many DEHP-containing products were touching their bodies at any given time.
 Then they measured urinary MEHP.
 The gradient was clean: low-exposure infants had a median of 4 ng/mL.
 High-exposure infants — the ones on ventilators, central lines, multiple IV infusions — had 86 ng/mL median urinary MEHP in high-exposure NICU infants — 5.1 times the low-exposure group, a 5.1× difference Green et al. 2005.
-A follow-up using oxidative metabolites — better biomarkers, impossible to generate from sample contamination — confirmed the pattern at 13-14× the low-exposure levels Weuve et al. 2006.
+A follow-up measuring the oxidative metabolites MEHHP and MEOHP — better biomarkers than MEHP itself, because they cannot be generated by sample contamination — confirmed the pattern at 13-14× the low-exposure levels Weuve et al. 2006.

 The NTP-CERHR monograph on DEHP — the foundational governmental risk assessment for this chemical — graduated its concern by exposure level.
 For adults at typical dietary exposures of 1-30 µg/kg/day: 'minimal concern.'
 For male infants undergoing intensive medical treatment at exposures up to 6,000 µg/kg/day roughly 200 times the upper end of typical adult dietary exposure: 'serious concern' NTP-CERHR 2006.